Bulldog Turner: College career

-NFL playing career
+Professional playing career

-In December 1939, Turner was selected by the Chicago Bears with the seventh overall pick in the first round of the 1940 NFL Draft.
+In December 1939, Turner was selected by the Chicago Bears with the seventh overall pick in the first round of the 1940 NFL draft.
 He was the only lineman selected in the first ten picks.
 In June 1940, Turner signed a three-year contract with the Bears.

 While Turner was in college, he was the subject of recruitment efforts by George Richards, the owner of the Detroit Lions.
 An NFL investigation concluded that Richards had tampered with Turner by paying for Turner's dental work, giving him $100, and advising him to announce publicly that he would not play professional football so as to dissuade other teams from drafting him.
 The NFL fined the Lions $5,000 for the violation.

 As a rookie, Turner, at age 21, appeared in 11 games, nine of them as the starting center, for the 1940 Chicago Bears team that compiled an 8–3 record and defeated the Washington Redskins, 73–0, in the NFL Championship Game.
 In the championship game, Turner intercepted a Sammy Baugh pass and returned it 29 yards for a touchdown.
 At the end of the 1940 season, he was selected as a first-team All-Pro by the Chicago Herald-American and as a second-team All-Pro by the National Football League (NFL), United Press (UP), and International News Service (INS).
 He was one of only two rookies (Don Looney was the other) to receive All-Pro honors in 1940.

 In 1941, Turner appeared in all 11 games, 10 as a starter, for the 1941 Bears that compiled a 10–1 and again won the NFL championship.
 Turner was selected as the All-Pro center, receiving first-team honors on the so-called "official" All-Pro team selected by a committee of professional football writers for the NFL, as well as All-Pro teams selected by the Associated Press (AP), UP, Collyer's Eye (CE), the New York Daily News (NYDN), and the Chicago Herald American.
 The consensus selection of Turner as the NFL's top center marked a transition from Mel Hein, who had been a consensus All-Pro at the position for the prior nine years.
 Turner was a unanimous All-Pro pick by the UP sports writers.